 Might DJIA/gold work more convincingly at an annual forecast horizon?

-The Pearson correlation for future gold returns is 0.00, indicating that DJIA/gold explains nothing about the return for gold the next year.
-In other words, stocks and not gold drive any reversion in DJIA/gold.
+The Pearson correlation for future gold returns is 0.02 and the R-squared statistic 0.00, indicating that end-of-year DJIA/gold explains none of gold return the following year.
+In other words, stocks and not gold drive any reversion in DJIA/gold at an annual horizon.

-Use of gold prices from before 1971 would have little incremental value since: “On March 17, 1968, …the price of gold on the private market was allowed to fluctuate…[, and] in 1975…the price of gold was left to find its free-market level.”
+Use of gold prices before 1971 would have little incremental value since: “On March 17, 1968, …the price of gold on the private market was allowed to fluctuate…[, and] in 1975…the price of gold was left to find its free-market level.”

 Cautions regarding findings include: